-Throughout July we will be shinning light on the brilliance of Riesling through our informal Saturday tastings at No. 1 Castle Gate with Chris, Pete, Eilidh and Sunni, offering tips and tricks in working out which style of Riesling suits you (there is a style for everybody) and also providing food matching suggestions.
-Dry to sweet, we've got the full range so come down to the shop today and discover why Riesling really is the wine trade's favourite white!
+Throughout July we will be shinning light on the brilliance of Riesling.
+Dry to sweet, we've got the full range so browse our online shop or give us a bell and discover why Riesling really is the wine trade's favourite white!

 1. The best German Riesling is grown on south facing steep, rocky soils, ideally on the banks of one of the great German rivers such as the Rhine or the Nahe.